EN

 • what is visible in a dashboard is not necessarily exportable by everyone;

-• what is provided for a given project is not intended to feed another scope without an explicit framework;
+• what is shared for one project is not meant to feed another scope without an explicit framework;

 • what belongs to the client is not meant to dissolve into an opaque pooling logic.